CTA Hierarchy: Where to Place Your Calls-to-Action

 - Clear clickable appearance

-Your primary CTA should match your business model and typical buyer journey:
+Match it to your business model and typical buyer journey.

 Hybrid:

-- “Schedule Demo” → But trial also available as secondary
+- “Schedule Demo” → with trial available as secondary

 Not everyone is ready for your primary action.
-Offer an alternative for lower commitment or different need states.
+Offer something for lower commitment or different need states.

 Effective secondary CTAs: